We have been awarded at in the ghp 2019 & 2021 Fitness and Nutrition Awards with

-Thyroid antibodies (TPO), looking for an autoimmune reaction that commonly goes undiagnosed if the other tests are normal, as doctors don’t routinely check this
+- Thyroid antibodies (TPO and TG), looking for an autoimmune reaction that commonly goes undiagnosed if the other tests are normal, as doctors don’t routinely check this

-Besides TSH, Functional Medicine practitioners perform other essential tests including free T3, free T4, and thyroid antibodies.
-We also look for associated problems such as gluten intolerance, food allergies, and heavy metals, as well as deficiencies of vitamin D, selenium, vitamin A, zinc, and omega-3 fats.
+Functional Medicine practitioners also look for associated problems such as gluten intolerance, food allergies, and heavy metals, as well as deficiencies of vitamin D, selenium, vitamin A, zinc, and omega-3 fats.

 Correcting thyroid problems requires an integrative approach.
-It involves more than simply taking a thyroid pill.
-It involves nutritional support, exercise, stress reduction, supplements, reducing inflammation, and sometimes eliminating certain foods and detoxification from heavy metals (such as mercury and lead) and petrochemical toxins (such as pesticides and PCBs).
+It involves more than simply taking a thyroid pill, which has to be the right one at the right dose.
+Our plan involves nutritional support, exercise, stress reduction, supplements, reducing inflammation, and sometimes eliminating certain foods and detoxification from heavy metals (such as mercury and lead) and petrochemical toxins (such as pesticides and PCBs).